act-psgi/act-starter-debian/README.md

 1. Change into the directory of the checkout of act-starter-debian.
 2. Inspect the file config.sh: It sets the parameters which will be used throughout the further steps.
-You might want to change the values of CHECKOUT and ACTHOME if you are not running a debian/stretch64 vagrant box.
+You might want to change the values of CHECKOUT and ACT_HOME if you are not running a debian/stretch64 vagrant box.
 3. For the adventurous: `sh developer_install.sh`.  *Caution:* Some of the procedures use sudo for root privileges - vagrant boxes come